stevenrskelton/stevenrskelton.github.io/_posts/2022-08-12-scala-3-aws-lambda-functions.md

 ---
 AWS Lambda offer the ability to run code functions without a server.
 Basically standalone functions that receive JSON as a parameter and have up to 15 minutes to do anything.
 The source of the JSON event can be anything, AWS has configured most of their AWS products to emit events; for example uploading a file to S3 creates JSON that contains information about the file.
 Lambdas are meant to be simple and shortlived code snippets, so each Lambda can only listen to 1 source for events (although you can proxy multiple types of events through a single source).
 The most generic source for events is to listen to HTTP requests on a public URL, and we'll cover how that can be done in this article.

-{% include postlogo.html title="Amazon Lambda" src="/assets/images/2022/08/Amazon_Lambda_architecture_logo.svg.png" %} That's it; and in this function you can do _anything_.
+That's it; and in this function you can do _anything_.
 The function has predefined CPU and RAM limits which are configurable between 128MB and 10GB of RAM, with up to 10GB of ephemiral `/tmp` storage.

 # Basics of AWS Lambda